Dilithium acetylide: Preparation and reactions

 Instead of butyl lithium, a solution of lithium in ammonia can be used to prepare Li2C2.
-In this case, a transient adduct Li2C2*C2H2*2NH3 if formed.
+In this case, a transient adduct Li2C2*C2H2*2NH3 is formed.
 It decomposes with release of ammonia at room temperature.

 Samples prepared from acetylene generally are poorly crystalline.
 Crystalline samples may be prepared by a reaction between molten lithium and graphite at over 1000 °C. Li2C2 can also be prepared by reacting CO2 with molten lithium.